 Where To Get a Job

-Many jobs in Benidorm that are really popular with English people are in the real estate sector.
+Many jobs that are really popular with English people are in the real estate sector.
 Second to the tourist industry jobs, jobs in the construction industry have been the driving force in the Spanish economy over the last decade and of course there are many real estate agencies in Benidorm selling houses, apartments, villas, fincas, guest houses, hotels etc.

 There are almost as many real estate offices in Benidorm as there are bars and restaurants.
 Of course branching off real estate are the tradesmen associated with housing such as plumbers, electricians, plasterers, tillers, painters etc.